grahamking/lintswitch/README.md

 All lintswitch does does is wire together a number of other tools.
 It's just bash script, and there are lots of comments.
 Hopefully you can customise it for your particular situation.

+## Debug

+incron logs the command it runs to the syslog (/var/log/syslog).
+If it's not working, try running that command manually.

 ## Contribute

 I'd love to add linters for other languages, so if you do that locally, please send me a patch.
 Thanks!